 How to avoid negative influence:

-• do not climb to a height of more than 4000 above sea level without special training;
+• do not climb to an altitude of more than 4000 above sea level without special training;

-• when hiking in mountainous areas, one should gradually adapt to new conditions, getting used to each new height ( middle period adaptation 3-14 days);
+• When hiking in mountainous areas, you should gradually adapt to new conditions, getting used to each new height ( middle period adaptation 3-14 days);

-• you can’t climb mountains with exacerbation of chronic diseases and the presence of serious pathologies of the heart and blood vessels.
+• You should not climb mountains if there is an exacerbation of chronic diseases and the presence of serious pathologies of the heart and blood vessels.

-A static geomagnetic field is created by our planet and has an impact on health.
+The static geomagnetic field is created by our planet and affects health.
 The body also has its own magnetic field.
-The balance of magnetic fields leads to balance in the body and the preservation of health.
-But there are weather-dependent people, and for them, geomagnetic storms, which are caused by solar flares, are dangerous to health.
+The balance of magnetic fields leads to balance in the body and preservation of health.
+But there are weather-dependent people, and for them geomagnetic storms, which are caused by solar flares, are dangerous to their health.

 • The magnetic field is involved in maintaining daily biorhythms.

-• Strengthens the immune system (reducing the magnetic field increases the tendency to frequent diseases).
+• Strengthens the immune system (a decrease in the magnetic field increases the tendency to frequent diseases).

-• Improves the permeability of the vascular wall, delivery nutrients and oxygen to tissues.
+• Improves vascular wall permeability, delivery nutrients and oxygen to tissues.

 • Improves the functioning of the central nervous system.